Free 15 Minute Initial Consultation - phone/in person.

-I often begin acupuncture treatments with some gentle inquiry work, using compassionate questioning to draw forth your own inner wisdom about the true nature of your struggles.
+I often begin acupuncture treatments with some gentle inquiry work, using compassionate questioning to draw forth your own inner, body-based wisdom.
 On the table, I may incorporate some gentle touch and acupressure as a way to assist in the movement of tension or holding.
 I might also offer drop-doses of herbal tinctures, dietary or supplementation suggestions, or breathwork/movement/inquiry practices for you to try at home.

 Community Acupuncture involves patients receiving treatment together in a communal space.
 We allow time for a one-on-one consultation, and then have people to rest with the needles for as long as they need.
 There are many benefits to these types of treatments, including the magnification of therapeutic effect when people receive acupuncture together, and the reduction of isolation - which in itself, can strengthen a person’s resistance to disease.

 Community Acupuncture also increases affordability and accessibility by allowing people to come as often as needed to get well and stay well.
 Acupuncture is a process, and most people require a course of treatments to see results, not just a single session.
 Community Acupuncture is set up to facilitate this process so that you may come in as often as needed to get better and stay better.

 Dynamic Interactive Acupuncture (DIA)